shareallthethings/til/_posts/2016-02-17-elixir-retrieve-last-result-in-iex.md

 ---
 layout:     post
-title:      "Copy last result in IEX"
+title:      "Retrieve last result in IEX"
 date:       2016-02-17 15:00:00
 summary:    If you already play with Ruby, probably you run 'my_var = _' to get the last result.
 How
             do you do this with Elixir?